-Decision.
 In 2021 the target was met.
-Based on the analysis of 2021 results, the plan in 2022 will be to: 1) update resources and references related to the APRN competencies in the role courses (NURG 5830, 5840), the study guide/packet, and clinical courses; 2) provide students with information about joining the state NP organization; and 3) include students in interprofessional education during clinicals at MLK in Shreveport.
+Based on the analysis of 2021 results, in 2022 faculty 1) updated resources and references related to the APRN competencies in the role courses (NURG 5830, 5840), the study guide/packet, and clinical courses; 2) provided students with information about joining the state NP organization; and 3) included students in interprofessional education during clinicals at MLK in Shreveport.